In-Experience Text Chat

 There are several areas of the chat system workflow that you can extend and customize the behavior, but the steps of how the system operates remain the same.

-Customizing Message Delivering Behaviors
+Customizing Message Delivery Behaviors

-In addition to sticking with the default chat message delivery behavior, you can use TextChannel.ShouldDeliverCallback to add permissions and specific behaviors to determine whether users can receive a message for customized engagement, such as:
+In addition to sticking with the default chat message delivery behavior, you can use TextChannel.ShouldDeliverCallback to add permissions and specific behaviors to determine whether players can receive a message for customized engagement, such as:

 local TextChatService = game:GetService("TextChatService")